 A lot of factors can affect your decision to permanently live in your RV, so it’s good to understand exactly how you can live in an RV full time before you commit to this lifestyle.
 For example, you may need to find a reliable source of income that allows you to travel, like an online job, or you could choose to become a paid campground host for certain camping seasons.

 One detail you will need to figure out is how you can receive your mail while you travel for long periods of time in your RV.
-There are a few different ways to do this, one popular option being forwarding services.
+There are a few different ways to do this, including by using forwarding services.

-Additionally, if you’d like to register to vote, you’ll want to register in the state of Minnesota and request an absentee ballot through the mail.
+Additionally, if you’d like to register to vote, you’ll want to register in the state of Minnesota and request an absentee ballot.
 In Minnesota, there is no excuse required to obtain an absentee ballot, so you can certainly request one while you are traveling.

 Types of Properties You Can Live on Full Time in an RV